microsoft/atlas-design/css-technical-plan.md

   - 👨‍💻 typography atomic classes
     - This task will require some careful consideration of the existing class helpers in docs-ui, especially if we standardize on has-
   - 👨‍💻 color atomic classes
-  - 💭 standardize on `has` (or `at`? or `atlas`?), with customizable prefix with `!default`.
+  - 👨‍💻 standardize on `has`
-  - 💭 flex atomics
+  - 👨‍💻 flex atomics
-  - 💭 grid atomics
+  - 👨‍💻 grid atomics
 - create components folder
   - create components folder readme and index file
-  - Will we be implementing any components as part of this feature 💭
+  - 💭 Will we be implementing any components as part of this feature
     - 👨‍💻 columns
     - 👨‍💻 nav-bar?
     - 👨‍💻 container?